List of Katy Perry records and achievements: Australia

-Perry's first chart-topper in Australia was "I Kissed a Girl," which stayed at the summit of the ARIA Singles Chart for six weeks, the longest for any number-one song in 2008.
+Perry's first chart-topper in Australia was "I Kissed a Girl," which stayed atop the ARIA Singles Chart for six weeks, the longest for any number-one song in 2008.
 Since then, she has achieved two number-one albums and three more number-one singles on the ARIA Charts.
 In June 2010, "California Gurls" climbed to the top position of the ARIA Singles Chart and stayed there for four weeks, marking Perry's second number-one single.
-Later that September, Teenage Dream became her first number-one album on the ARIA Albums Chart, where it remained at number one for two weeks during the month.
-Three years later, Perry obtained her second number-one album with Prism, which months later became the second-best-selling album of 2013, with 179,000 copies sold.
-Its lead single, "Roar", became her third number-one single and was the best-selling single of the year, with 560,000 digital downloads sold.
+Later that September, Teenage Dream became her first number-one album on the ARIA Albums Chart, where it remained at number one for two weeks.
+In October 2013, Perry obtained her second number-one album with Prism, which became the second-best-selling album of the year, with 179,000 copies sold.
+Its lead single, "Roar", became her third number-one single and was the year's best-selling single, with 560,000 digital downloads sold.
 "Rise", the official anthem Perry recorded for the 2016 Summer Olympics, became her fourth and most recent number-one single.
 It was also the second song in 2016 to debut atop the ARIA Singles Chart following "Pillowtalk" by Zayn Malik.
-She has accumulated 14 weeks at number-one atop the chart, placing her at fifth position on the list of artists with the most number-ones in the 2010s.
+She has accumulated 14 weeks at number-one atop the chart, and ranked fifth on the list of artists with the most number-ones in the 2010s.

-Perry has three multi-Platinum albums certified by the Australian Recording Industry Association (ARIA), which include Teenage Dream at seven-times Platinum, Prism at six-times Platinum, and One of the Boys at three-times Platinum.
+Three of her albums have received multi-platinum certifications from the Australian Recording Industry Association (ARIA): Teenage Dream at seven-times Platinum, Prism at six-times Platinum, and One of the Boys at three-times Platinum.
 "Roar" has become Australia's fourth most certified single of all time (22-times Platinum), tied with "Uptown Funk" by Mark Ronson featuring Bruno Mars and "Blinding Lights" by The Weeknd.
-Perry also has six more singles that are certified at least 10-times Platinum or higher by the ARIA, which include "Firework" with 16-times Platinum, "Dark Horse" with 13-times Platinum, "California Gurls", "Teenage Dream", "Last Friday Night (T.G.I.F.)" with 11-times Platinum, and "Hot n Cold" with 10-times Platinum.
+Perry also has six more singles that are certified 10-times Platinum or higher by the ARIA, which include "Firework" with 16-times Platinum, "Dark Horse" with 13-times Platinum, "California Gurls", "Teenage Dream", "Last Friday Night (T.G.I.F.)" with 11-times Platinum, and "Hot n Cold" with 10-times Platinum.
 As of June 2019, the singer has garnered over 685 million streams and sold over 1.8 million albums in Australia.

 Phonographic Performance Company of Australia (PPCA)

 Perry appeared multiple times in reports published by the Phonographic Performance Company of Australia (PPCA).
-These reports were calculated by collating the titles that appeared in their radio broadcast logs from July to June each year.
+These reports were calculated by collating the titles that appeared in their radio broadcast logs from July of last year to June of the current year.
+The most played songs were published up to 2013, while the most played artists were up to 2020.